VonHeikemen/lsp-zero.nvim/README.md

 * `cmp_capabilities` sends the `nvim-cmp` capabilities to the language server.

 * `manage_nvim_cmp` use the default setup for `nvim-cmp`.
 It configures keybindings and completion sources for `nvim-cmp`.

+* `call_servers` if set to `"local"` it will call servers installed with `nvim-lsp-installer`.
+If set to `"global"` it will call servers available globally on the system.

 * `sign_icons` they are shown in the "gutter" on the line diagnostics messages are located.